What is the Corruption Perceptions Index?

 Which sources have contributed to the assessment of each individual country?

-A list of sources and surveys from which the CPI is derived follows at the end of the press release.
-A list of the sources that contributed to the assessment of each country is available on the Internet as an Excel sheet (http://www.transparency.org or at our Website).
-This list also provides further information on standard errors and confidence intervals for each country.
+A list of the sources that contributed to the assessment of each country is available on the Internet as an Excel sheet www.gwdg.de/~uwvw/2002CPI.xls.
+This list also provides further information on confidence intervals for each country.
+It also lists all the countries (including their scores) that did not qualify for inclusion in the CPI due to lack of data.

 Can data from one year be compared with that from a previous year?

 Making comparisons from one year to another is problematic.
 However, to the extent that changes can be traced back to a change in the results from individual sources, trends can be cautiously identified.
-Noteworthy examples of a downward trend are Malawi, Bolivia, Greece and Norway.
+Noteworthy examples of a downward trend are Argentina, Ireland and Moldova.
 The considerable decline in their scores does not result from technical factors - actual changes in perceptions are therefore likely.

 Which countries improved most compared with last year?

-With the same caveats applied, on the basis of data from sources that have been consistently used for the index, improvements can be observed for Israel, Italy, Colombia and, as already mentioned last year with regard to improvements, Belgium and Japan.
+With the same caveats applied, on the basis of data from sources that have been consistently used for the index, improvements can be observed for Hong Kong, Slovenia, South Korea, Dominican Republic and Russia.

 |impressum||Innstr.27 - 94032 Passau - Germany - Fax: +49(0)851-509-2492 - last change 2004/10/12, 10:41.|